SteelSocket/texc/docs/api/list.md

 # Usage

-Returns all text-expansion in csv format.
+Returns all text expansion in csv format.
 See [sql.md](../sql.md) for all the columns

 # Parameters